 Stage 1: Reporting a Problem

-When reporting a problem, provide as much detail as possible to help us understand and start investigating your issue immediately and providing you with a speedy resolution.
+When reporting a problem, provide as much detail as possible to help us understand and start investigating your issue immediately and provide you with a speedy resolution.
 To open an effective ticket:

-- View tickets created by other users in your organization to make sure you are not duplication a colleague’s ticket
+- View tickets created by other users in your organization to make sure you are not duplicating a colleague’s ticket

 - Note the instance where the issue occurred (Test or Prod) along with the URL